alexiey91/certification-angular/README.md

 # Country
 The country used for this project is set to Italy ('it')

-If you wanna change it, it is necessary change the constant inside the file Country constanst like 'us' for;
+If you wanna change it, it is necessary change the constant inside the file Country constanst like 'us'